 The truth is, I’ve never been wildly successful in direct sales.
 Heck, it was a win if I broke even.

-I have seen what it takes to be among the most successful and I simply didn’t have what it takes.
-I’m OK with owning that.
+I have seen what it takes to be among the most successful and I simply don’t have the capacity for it right now.

 I have a lot of pans in the fire so my direct sales businesses over the years were never my #1 priority.
 That was one of the reasons I was never particularly successful.

 The benefits of having me for a consultant?

 - I ordered regularly so my customers didn’t have to wait long